Olga Lepeshinskaya (biologist): Biography

 According to one witness who was in Geneva at the time, Lepeshinskaya "worshipped Lenin rather as a sentimental schoolgirl worships her teachers", whereas she was "a very formidable and businesslike woman, who uttered with great aplomb the most simplistic opinions....Her general level of education was nothing to boast of, and at that time she showed no special interest in science, or biology."
-Lenin's opinion was that "Panteleimon won't got far wrong with her."
+Lenin's opinion was that "[Panteleimon] won't go far wrong with her."